 The public gets a unique opportunity once a year to see the entire fleet together on an event called the “Parade Navale”.
 The event is organized by the company in charge of public transport on Lake Geneva, the Compagnie Générale de Navigation (CGN).

 The 2017 Edition

 The 2017 edition showed the efforts to restore and maintain the largest Belle Epoque fleet in the world.
 For the first time since April 1998, seven paddle steamboats came together.
 Only the “Helvetie” (1926) is still missing back on the water as it still awaits funding for a deep restoration.

-Last year on the 25th of May, over 10’000 steamboat lovers, families and tourists came to the quays of Vevey, a charming town located on the shores between Lausanne and Montreux.
-The spectators came to marvel at an aquatic ballet performed by the six remaining active steamboats on the lake:
+This Sunday, May 21st 2017, over 11’000 steamboat lovers came to Cully, a charming village located on the shores between Lausanne and Montreux.
+The village is considered as the heart of the UNESCO World Heritage Site of Lavaux.
+The spectators came to marvel at an aquatic ballet performed by the active steamboats of the lake:

 - “Montreux” (1904)

 The spectators watched from either the shores, the vineyards or even right from the heart of the event on board the boats.
 At the end of the performance, the boats aligned facing the quays and blew their steam whistles all together for a long minute before releasing over 2’200 balloons; one color for each paddle steamer.
 The 2017 edition was again a huge success.